umutergin/umutergin.github.io/_posts/2020-09-21-math-behind-bitcoin.md

 {% highlight javascript linenos %}
 Sign(Message, SecretKey) = Signature
-Verify(Message, Signature, Public Key) = True OR False(If true, it is signed, If false, it is not signed)
+Verify(Message, Signature, Public Key) = True OR False (If true, it is signed, If false, it is not signed)
 {% endhighlight %}

-For the curious, formula and complex mathematics behind this is explained [here.](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm#:~:text=The%20Digital%20Signature%20Algorithm%20(DSA,Schnorr%20and%20ElGamal%20signature%20schemes)
+For the curious, formula and complex mathematics behind this is explained [here](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm#:~:text=The%20Digital%20Signature%20Algorithm%20(DSA,Schnorr%20and%20ElGamal%20signature%20schemes)
 Now, for someone to imitate someone elses signature, there are 2*256 combinations to try.
 This number is so huge that there are no correct english words to describe it.
 It would be impossibly low of a chance to “guess” someone elses digital signature.
 For this reason, using a digital signature is much more secure than using a handwritten one.
 So, why not build a system out of this?